Special Edition with digital extras!

 Our new book recounts a devastating tale of historical fiction, written by Ned Hayes and illustrated by Nikki McClure.Kevin Beynon

-Just like our books, our categories are a little different too.
+Just like our books, our tags are a little different too.

-Explore our collection through categories that truly describe a book.
+Explore our collection through themes and topics that truly describe a book.